-- Subject to certain limitations, a C corporation with a “net operating loss” for any year may carry the loss back two years and forward twenty years for use against income it has in those other years.9
+- Subject to certain limitations, a C corporation may carry its net operating losses forward indefinitely for use against income it has in those other years.10

 When a C Corporation Makes Sense.
-Founders should consider the C corporation if they anticipate that their profit is more likely to derive from a sale of the business than from periodic distributions of the earnings of the business, particularly if they intend to grow their business using retained earnings and/or venture capital financing.
-The primary risk of forming the business as a C corporation is the potential for double-taxation if the business becomes a “cash cow” or an acquiror wants to buy the assets of the business in a taxable transaction.
+Founders should consider a C corporation if they anticipate that their profit is more likely to derive from a sale of the business than from periodic distributions of the earnings of the business, particularly if they (i) intend to grow their business using retained earnings and/or venture capital financing, (ii) anticipate that they will hold their shares of stock for more than five years and (iii) anticipate making equity awards to employees and other service providers.

 The S Corporation

 Some Basics.
-The income an S corporation is generally not taxed to the corporation.10 Instead, the income is reported by the corporation’s stockholders in proportion to their stockholdings and without regard to the amounts of their distributions.11 Distributions to the stockholders of “tax-paid” income are not taxed again to the stockholders.12 The losses of an S corporation are also reported by the stockholders in proportion to their stockholdings.13 Thus, the use of an S corporation generally avoids the double-taxation of distributed earnings characteristic of the C corporation and allows the stockholders to report their shares of the corporation’s loss (subject to any applicable deductibility limitations).
-Unfortunately, the requirements for qualifying as an S corporation significantly limit the S corporation’s utility.
-For example, an S corporation must be owned entirely by U.S. resident individuals, estates, certain types of trusts and certain tax-exempt organizations (that is, none of the stockholders may be corporations, partnerships or non-U.S. persons).
-In addition, an S corporation may have only a single class of stock outstanding (differences in voting rights are permissible, but differences in rights to distributions generally are not).
+The income of an S corporation is generally not taxed to the corporation.11 Instead, the income is reported by the corporation’s stockholders in proportion to their stockholdings and without regard to the amounts of their distributions.12 Distributions to the stockholders of “tax-paid” income are not taxed again to the stockholders.13 The losses of an S corporation are also reported by the stockholders in proportion to their stockholdings.14 Thus, the use of an S corporation generally avoids the double-taxation of distributed earnings characteristic of a C corporation and allows the stockholders to report their shares of the corporation’s loss (subject to any applicable deductibility limitations).
+Unfortunately, the requirements for qualifying as an S corporation significantly limit an S corporation’s utility.
+For example, an S corporation must be owned entirely by U.S. resident individuals, estates, certain types of trusts and certain tax-exempt organizations (that is, none of the stockholders may be corporations, partnerships or non-U.S. persons).15 In addition, an S corporation may have only a single class of stock outstanding (differences in voting rights are permissible, but differences in rights to distributions generally are not).

 Factors Favoring the S Corporation.
-Often, founders must first decide between a C corporation, on the one hand, and an S corporation or an LLC, on the other (that is, between a taxable entity and a non-taxable, or “pass-through,” entity).
-Then, once the founders have ruled out the C corporation, they must decide between the S corporation and the LLC.
-Among the factors that may favor the S corporation over the LLC are the following:
+Often, founders must first decide between a C corporation, on the one hand, and an S corporation or LLC, on the other (that is, between a taxable entity and a non-taxable, or “pass-through,” entity).
+Then, if the founders have ruled out a C corporation, they must decide between an S corporation and an LLC.
+Among the factors that may favor an S corporation over an LLC are the following: